1854books/the1854project/README.md

 **Sri Purushottam Nagesh Oak** is the Founder and President of the *Institute for ReWriting World History*.

 ## Notes

-Cawdry, Robert. *A Table Alphabeticall, Contayning and Teaching the True Writing and Vnderstanding of Hard Vsuall English Words, Borrowed from the Hebrew, Greeke, Latine, or French &C. With the Interpretation Thereof by Plaine English Words, Gathered for the Benefit and Help of All Vnskilfull Persons.
-Whereby They May the More Easily and Better Vnderstand Many Hard English Words, Which They Shall Heare or Read in Scriptures, Sermons, or Elsewhere, and Also Be Made Able to Vse the Same Aptly Themselues.* W. I. for Edmund Weauer, 1604.

 Apte, Vaman Shivram. *Apte Practical Sanskrit-English Dictionary.* Shiralkar, 1890.